 - Source: 2011 Tea Statistics, Japan Tea Association

 - Certification is awarded to farms that meet comprehensive standards for

-Rainforest Alliance certification program is made up of three principal pillars of sustainability: “environment,” “society,” and “economy”.
+Rainforest Alliance certification program is made up of three principal pillars of sustainability: “environment,” “society,” and “economy.”

-In recent years, Sri Lanka has experienced frequent droughts and heavy rains presumably due to the impact of climate change.
+Droughts and heavy rains are frequent in Sri Lanka due to the impact of climate change.
+Urbanization, industrialization, soil erosion and outflow as a result of inappropriate agriculture are also major problems.
 Tea farms are often located on steep, sunny slopes, so heavy rainfall not only causes the loss of fertile soil, but there have also been examples of it causing landslides that kill people living on the farms.
-Therefore, the training teaches farms how to distinguish between grass that is good and bad for tea trees, and instructs tea farms to ensure that the ground in tea farms is covered with harmless grasses with deep roots.
+In training, we teach people how to identify grasses that have a negative effect on tea cultivation and show them how to ensure the ground in tea farms is covered with harmless grasses with deep roots.

 Social and economic impact of certification

-The figure below shows the estimated social impact at a farm in Sri Lanka that has acquired Rainforest Alliance Certification.
+The figure below shows an evidence social impact at a farm in Sri Lanka that has acquired Rainforest Alliance Certification.
 This data is from a specific farm, and from it, we may say that our support for certification has a positive impact, both financially and socially, on farms and farm workers, and makes areas where raw materials are produced more sustainable.

 Support for the acquisition of certification by small farms

 In Sri Lanka there are many small family-operated farms, with the total number said to be in the hundreds of thousands.
 Nationally qualified collectors collect the tea leaves that small farms produce, and sell them to large nearby farms for processing before shipping.
 Tea leaves from small farms can sometimes account for as much as half or more of the tea leaves processed in the large farms’ plants.
-We thus determined the acquisition of certification by small farms will contribute to increasing the amount of certified tea leaves they process and ship at their own plants.
-As a result, in many cases, we are able to obtain the full cooperation of large farms, including the dispatch of instructors and the opening of training rooms.
+We thus determined the acquisition of certification at small tea farms is also necessary for the sustainability of black tea leaves.

+In many cases, we are able to obtain the full cooperation of large farms, including the dispatch of instructors and the opening of training rooms.
 Since it is necessary, however, to begin by organizing the small farms into a team, it often takes time to start actual training, and the process to obtain certification is perhaps more difficult than the process for large farms.